ssoward/mcp-agentic-fun/QUICKSTART.md

-# Quick Start Guide - MCP Agentic Fun
+# Quick Start Guide - MCP Agentic Development Platform

-This guide will help you quickly build and run the MCP Agentic Fun project.
+This guide will help you quickly build and run the MCP Agentic Development Platform project.

 ## Prerequisites